NVIDIA-RTX/NVIGI-Core/docs/HybridAI.md

 ```

 > NOTE:
-> Some inputs can be optional while others are mandatory, each input slot in the signature contains flag indicating which is which
+> Some inputs can be optional while others are mandatory, each input slot in the signature contains a flag indicating which is which

 ### Instance Evaluation

-Once instance is created and all inputs for it have been generated and provided, that instance can be evaluated to produce inferred results which is returned to the host via callback.
+Once an instance is created and all inputs for it have been generated and provided, that instance can be evaluated to produce inferred results which are returned to the host via callback.

 ```{image} media/hybridai_api_instance_eval.svg
 :alt: hybridai_api_instance_eval